 Our pediatricians and staff have unmatched experience with both common and rare child illnesses.
 And because of the spirit of collaboration at Children’s Hospital Colorado, your child’s health immediately becomes the focus of the right pediatric specialist.

-In addition to the main campus in Aurora, Children’s Hospital Colorado offers a wide range of outpatient specialty clinics and emergency care locations throughout the region.
-From sports medicine and audiology to neurology and cardiology—even after hours, urgent and emergency care—Children’s Hospital Colorado brings specialized pediatric care closer to home.
+In addition to our location on Anschutz Medical Campus in Aurora, Children’s Hospital Colorado offers a wide range of outpatient specialty clinics and emergency care locations throughout the region.
+From sports medicine and audiology to neurology and cardiology—even after-hours, urgent and emergency care—Children’s Colorado brings specialized pediatric care closer to home.

 At Children's Hospital Colorado, our healing goes well beyond medicine.
 We do whatever it takes to make kids physically and emotionally comfortable, so they can heal faster and get home sooner.
 In 2010, Children's Hospital Colorado held 318 licensed inpatient beds across all our locations.